rvegajr/MobileBrowsers/README.md

 1. **Open Developer Tools**: Tap the menu button (three dots) and select "Developer Tools"
 2. **View Source**: The HTML source of the current page will be displayed in a scrollable view
-3. **Copy Source**: Tap the "Copy All" button to copy the entire HTML source to your clipboard
+3. **Copy Source**: Tap the "Copy" button to copy the entire HTML source to your clipboard
 4. **Analyze**: Paste the source into your preferred editor for analysis or sharing

 ### Using Console Logs